quicwg/base-drafts/draft-ietf-quic-transport.md

 effective endpoints need to ensure that connections IDs they provide cannot be linked by any other entity.

+An endpoint MUST use a new connection ID if it initiates connection migration, unless the peer has selected a zero-length connection ID.
 This eliminates the use of the connection ID for linking activity from the same connection on different networks.
 Header protection ensures that packet numbers cannot be used to correlate activity.
 This does not prevent other properties of packets, such as timing and size, from being used to correlate activity.

 Clients MAY move to a new connection ID at any time based on implementation-specific concerns.
-For example, after a period of network inactivity NAT rebinding might occur when the client begins sending data again.
+For example, after a period of network inactivity, where NAT rebinding might occur when the client begins sending data again.

 A client might wish to reduce linkability by employing a new connection ID and source UDP port when sending traffic after a period of inactivity.
 Changing the